Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 We learned about compiling a program with the `jai` command in § 3, while all command-line options were reviewed in § 2B.

-This chapter talks about building (compiling/linking while setting options) a Jai project through running another Jai program: the **meta-program**, which is usually called `build.jai` (it used to be called `first.jai`).
+This chapter talks about building (compiling/linking while setting options) a Jai project through running another Jai program: the **meta-program**, which is usually called `build.jai` (or sometimes `first.jai`).
-Most of the procedures we will need are define in module _Compiler_, so we'll import this module in the programs in this chapter.
-Most of these programs will also be run at compile-time with #run.
+Most of the procedures we will need are defined in module _Compiler_, so we'll import this module in the programs in this chapter.
+Most of these programs can also be run at compile-time with #run.
 By convention a procedure called `build()` is run with `#run build()`, but you can also just run a code block with `#run {...}` (see *30.11_using_notes.jai*).

 Your meta-program gets a lot of very useful information about the target program, including: